mvpeters/ESE519-Team-Gimbal-Midpoint/media/materials/readme.md

-Below are the materials we have assembled so far
+Below are the materials we have assembled so far.
+The three servos are connected to pins A0, A1, A2 on the RP2040 to send the PWM signals.
+They are powered by a 5v DC power supply and all share a common ground.
+The MPU6050 Gyro sensor is connected by the STEMMA QT cable and feeds the data to the chip to process and turn the servos.
 ![image](https://user-images.githubusercontent.com/114199773/205517177-dce1f3e8-f323-496a-b818-98545b34d151.png)